What is your Procurement Strategy? Value for Finance, Procurement, and Stakeholders

 The four value drivers for the procurement department were:

 - Predictable cost savings

 Among the categories, predictable cost savings edged out the need to improve and incentivize supplier performance as the most important and strategic value driver within the procurement organization.
 However, all value drivers received votes.
 Each of these is of primary importance within at least one participant’s organization.

 This category is an interesting one, and it reflects the speed at which priorities can change.
 One of the value drivers for Finance was originally the reduction of third-party risk through consolidation.
 By the time the advisory council meeting took place, CFOs reached out to Arkestro to replace that value driver with one reflecting their growing concern about inflation.

 The four value drivers for Finance were:

 - Getting more out of the procurement team’s hours (efficiency)

 - Inflation strategy

-When the voting was completed, again, all value drivers received at least one vote.
+All value drivers received at least one vote.
 However, the clear winner in terms of procurement’s strategic importance to Finance was to ensure the stability of supply.
 Inflation strategy ended up placing third in terms of votes.

 Value for Stakeholders